J-R-Oliver/macos-setup/NodePackages.md

 # Node Packages

+## node-postgres

+node-postgres is a collection of node.js modules for interfacing with your PostgreSQL database.
+More information can be found [here](https://node-postgres.com).

 ## Winston

 Winston is designed to be a simple and universal logging library with support for multiple locations.
 More information can be found [here](https://github.com/winstonjs/winston).